mhgbrown/webperf-conf/README.md

 ### Changes
 * **Gzip certain assets**

-	Adjusted the Apache configuration to gzip assets of the follow formats: html, plain text, css, js, xml.
+	Adjusted the Apache configuration to gzip assets of the follow formats: html, plain text, css, js, xml, aspx.
 Care was taken to not gzip components that were already in a compressed format like jpegs and pngs.
 Compression may make these files larger than they originally are.
+Gzipping reduces the number of bytes that must be transferred to the client, decreasing response time.